7" Freestyle/Long Range

 If you're flying Long Range alone or with only a couple of others 900MHz ELRS provides the ultimate in range and penetration.
 I would recommend 2.4 GHz for everything except extreme long range as the antennas are smaller and it copes much better with multiple users in close proximity.

-MATEKSYS ExpressLRS 2.4GHz Receiver - ELRS R24 D
+MATEKSYS ExpressLRS 2.4GHz Receiver - ELRS R24 TD

 Happymodel ExpressLRS Nano 2.4GHz EP1 RX